 Colorful foliage all season, and fluffy pink blooms in summer!

-An eye-catching, new Rose of Sharon with brightly variegated creamy-white and bluish-green foliage.
-Unlike 'Purpureus Variegatus' this beauty actually flowers!
-It produces loads of clear pink, double flowers and does not produce seed like older cultivars.
-This is a beautiful plant that will look great in your garden all summer.
+Fabulous and eye-catching from spring to fall, Sugar Tip rose of Sharon offers unique brightly variegated creamy-white and bluish-green foliage.
+It produces loads of clear pink, double flowers and does not produce seed.
+This is a beautiful semi-dwarf rose of Sharon that saves space and looks great all summer.